AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/segmentation/building-customer-journey-segments-part-two.md

 I should note that "Retention" is a bit of an awkward name for this visit intent, since the visitor isn't on our site, "so I can be retained as a customer."
 Retention is our intention for that visit.
 Just remember to be empathetic to our customers and maintain a customer-first focus!

-### Using Analytics Workspace to Identify Retention Intent Signals
+### Using [!DNL Analytics] Workspace to Identify Retention Intent Signals

-Again, Analytics Workspace helps us identify Retention Intent.
+Again, [!DNL Analytics] Workspace helps us identify Retention Intent.
 You can use the pages, site section, or custom segment dimensions to categorize your pages.
 Look for pages with low purchase conversion rates.
 In our case, we find that Online Check-In and Shore Excursion (Shorex) pages have relatively lower conversion rates than other pages that are more logically associated with shopping and purchase.

 ![Image 6](assets/Image-6.png)